xuedong/xuedong.github.io/misc.md

 <h3>MOOC</h3>

-I described myself as a life learner, so I am keen on taking online courses on MOOC websites such as <a href="https://www.coursera.org">Coursera</a>, <a href="https://www.edx.org">edX</a> and <a href="https://www.udacity.com">Udacity</a>.
-Below is a full list of courses that I have followed and obtained a certificate.
+I describe myself as a life learner, so I am keen on taking online courses on MOOC websites such as <a href="https://www.coursera.org">Coursera</a>, <a href="https://www.edx.org">edX</a> and <a href="https://www.udacity.com">Udacity</a>.
+Below is a list of courses that I have followed and obtained a (verified) certificate.

 <blockquote>
 <ul>
   <li><a href="https://www.coursera.org/specializations/computer-fundamentals">Coursera Specialization: Fundamentals of Computing</a> - Rice University</li>
   <li><a href="https://www.coursera.org/specializations/jhu-data-science">Coursera Specialization: Data Science</a> - Johns Hopkins University</li>
+  <li><a href="https://www.coursera.org/specializations/product-management">Coursera Specialization: Software Product Management</a> (halfway) - Johns Hopkins University</li>
+  <li><a href="https://www.coursera.org/specializations/big-data">Coursera Specialization: Big Data</a> (halfway) - University of California San Diego</li>
 </ul>
 </blockquote>